millord/typescript100daysChallenge/README.md

 The purpose of this algorithm is to take a two digt number and add each digit, so if you addTwoDigits(29) you will get 11. add them all. :smirk:

+5. adjacentElementsProducts:

+This algorithm is about given an array of integers, find the pair of adjacent elements that has the largest product and return that product. :smiley: